 Get more details about these reference books here.

-Reference Book Limitations
+Reference Book Shortcomings

 Option 2: Online Auction Results

 The best place to find a "real world" value for your note is to look in the...real world.
 Where is that?
-The two best sources I know of are ebay and Heritage Auctions.
+The two best sources I know of are eBay and Heritage Auctions.

 Using ebay's advanced search you can search the "Coins and Paper Money Category" for your specific note to find similar active listings.
 You can include past auctions by checking "Sold listings" and "Completed Listings."
 This will give you a lot of information to consume: